TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 <span id='strategy'>PassportJS uses what they call _Strategies_ to authenticate users</span>.
 They have over 500 of these strategies, but we're going to focus on the most basic (and most common), the username-and-password, or what they call the `LocalStrategy` [(documentation here)](http://www.passportjs.org/docs/username-password/).
 We have already installed and required the appropriate modules so let's set it up!

 We need to add 3 functions to our app.js file, and then add an app.post for our `/log-in` path.
-Add them somewhere before the line that initializes passport for us: `app.use(passport.initialize())`.
+Add then somewhere before the line that initializes passport for us: `app.use(passport.initialize())`.

 #### Function one : setting up the LocalStrategy
 ~~~javascript